Fundamentals-KTH-CSC-2022-P3/ci-server/README.md

 2. Add a configuration to the list of type Application
 3. Choose Java 17 as SDK and choose main class as _fundamentals.server.ContinuousIntegrationServer_
 4. Click OK or Apply

+## Compilation on the CI server
+The CI server clones the repository specified in the payload provided by the GitHub webhook, checks out the correct branch and then runs `mvn compile` in the root of the repository.
+If the return code of `mvn compile` is 0, the build is considered successful, otherwise it is considered a failure.

+The compilation is unit tested by cloning a repository that is guaranteed (by GitHub actions) to be in a compilable state, and then trying to compile that repo and verifying that it passes.
+Another unit test is constituted by disturbing the source code of that repository to an uncompilable state and verifying that compilation fails.